andenkondor/kommit/README.md

 - Automatically checks for staged changes before committing
 - Provides an interactive selection of conventional commit types using fzf
-- Extracts ticket/issue numbers from branch names to use as scope
+- Intelligently extracts ticket/issue number from your current branch
 - Opens your editor to complete the commit message
 - Aborts the commit if the message is empty

 ## Requirements

 - Git
-- zsh
+- zx
 - fzf (for interactive selection)
-- gsed (GNU sed)
-- nvim (or modify the script to use your preferred editor)

 ## Installation